Particular/docs.particular.net/samples/multi-tenant/ravendb/sample.md

 This sample demonstrates how to configure RavenDB Persistence to store tenant-specific data in separate databases.
 The tenant-specific information includes the saga state, the business documents that are accessed using [RavenDB-managed session](/persistence/ravendb/#shared-session), and the outbox records.

-This sample uses the [Outbox](/nservicebus/outbox/) to guarantee consistency between the saga state and the business entity.
+This sample uses [Outbox](/nservicebus/outbox/) to guarantee consistency between the saga state and the business entity.

 The sample assumes that the tenant information is passed as a custom message header `tenant_id`.